Class-Incremental Motion Forecasting: Experimental Results

 \subsection{Real-World Experiments}

-To demonstrate the zero-shot capability of \net, we evaluate it on sequences from our in-house self-driving perception car.
+To demonstrate the zero-shot capability of \net, we evaluate it on sequences from our in-house self-driving perception car shown in \Cref{fig:car}, using only the front-left camera and the global navigation satellite system (GNSS).
+The latter is necessary because we need to retrieve the ego-pose of the vehicle to temporally propagate the object queries between frames.
+From the recordings, we extract the camera images used for inference at 2 Hz, as in nuScenes, and associate them with the closest GNSS pose, measured at 100 Hz.
+The camera images, captured at a resolution of $1200 \times 1920$ (height $\times$ width), are cropped and downsampled to the same image resolution as for the underlying nuScenes training ($256 \times 704$).
 It should be noted that there is a significant domain gap between this deployed environment and the nuScenes data due to differences in country, camera, and mounting pose.
-For this experiment, we use the per-class incremental setting to train our model only on front-view images from nuScenes and show the results in \Cref{fig:real-world}.
-More real-world visualizations are presented in the supplementary material in~\Cref{sec:extended_real_world}.
+For this experiment, we use the per-class incremental setting to train our model only on front-view images from nuScenes.

+As shown in \Cref{fig:realworld_extended}, \net~achieves generalizable zero-shot performance when the ego-vehicle is driving.
+In the top-left image, our approach correctly estimates the linear motion of oncoming traffic and the vehicles ahead. \net~also accurately forecasts the turning behavior for two vehicles in the second image.
+The next three images show a scene in which the black vehicle ahead first takes a left turn, then stops at a pedestrian crossing to yield to a group of pedestrians before accelerating again.
+Our model accurately estimates the vehicle’s turn and predicts a stopping behavior in front of the pedestrians as one of the three most confident modes.
+Moreover, it captures the car's subsequent acceleration and reliably predicts pedestrians' movements on the sidewalk.
+In the last image, we show that \net~is can detect and forecast the motion of cyclists in our data.